IBM/SalesEnablement-VMware-L3-draft/docs/VCFaaS/VCFaaS-mt/Monitoring-mt.md

 !!!
 Danger "Temporary workaround"

-    The logical way of accessing the IBM Cloud monitoring instance is described in step 4.
+    The logical way of accessing the IBM Cloud monitoring instance is described in **step 4**.
 However, there seems to be an issue when accessing the monitoring instance this way.
-Users are receiving an **unknown error**
+Users are receiving an **unknown error**.

-    As a work around, follow these 3 steps instead and then skip to step 5.
+    **As a work around, follow these 3 steps instead and then skip to step 5.**

     **4a-work around.** Click the **menu icon** then **Observability** and select **Instances** under the **Monitoring** section.